Figure 1. Patient receiving hemodialysis

 If you've chosen CCPD, you may have a solution absorption problem with the daytime exchange, which has a long dwell time.
 You may find you need an additional exchange in the mid-afternoon to increase the amount of waste removed and to prevent excessive absorption of solution.

-A transfer set (see Figure 9) is tubing that connects the bag of dialysis solution to the catheter.
+A transfer set (Fig 9) is tubing that connects the bag of dialysis solution to the catheter.
 When your catheter is first placed, the exposed end of the tube will be securely capped to prevent infection.
 Under the cap is a universal connector.

 When you start dialysis training, your dialysis nurse will provide a transfer set.
 The type of transfer set you receive depends on the company that supplies your dialysis solution.
 Different companies have different systems for connecting to your catheter.